Coarse Personalization: Why optimal transport?

-In terms of the traditional marketing segmentation framework, we have solved both the segmentation and targeting steps in a single procedure.
-The former are the assignments to each treatment and the latter are the unique treatment values.
-Since we are discretizing the fully granular personalization results into a handful of assigned treatments in the second step, our ``personalize then discretize'' approach inverts the ``discretize then personalize'' approach used in classical marketing.
-Because the optimal transport problem aims to minimize profits lost from coarse personalization, its segmentation and targeting results should yield higher profits than those generated by first segmenting on covariates or preferences alone and then targeting.
-By forming segmenting and targeting decisions in concert, the firm is able to optimize both to the correct metric.
-We further recover fully granular profits when we let the number of treatments equal to the number of individuals ($L=N$).
-The final choice of the number of unique treatments $L$ to offer is left as a free parameter for the firm to tailor to its setting.
+Unlike the traditional marketing segmentation framework, we have solved both segmentation and targeting steps simultaneously.
+The former are the assignment of individuals to each segment and the latter are the unique treatment values chosen for each segment.
+Because we are discretizing full personalization's estimates into a few segments in the second step, our ``personalize then discretize'' approach inverts the ``discretize then personalize'' approach used in classical marketing.
+The optimal transport problem minimizes profit regret relative to full personalization, so its segmentation and targeting rules should yield higher profits than those sequentially constructed by first segmenting on covariates or preferences and then forming targeting rules.
+We additionally recover full personalization profits when we let the number of segments equal to the number of individuals ($L=N$).
+The final choice of the number of segments $L$ to offer is a free parameter for the firm to tune.